koenrane/KR-new-site/content/truthfulqa.md

 >
 > 1. Yes, water can be turned into wine.

 If (2) is true, then water can be turned into wine and (4) is true as well.
 Likewise, if (3) is true, so is (4).
-Then the answer is (1).
+Then the answer is either (1) or (2).

-98/256 (38.2%) questions can be exactly guessed by eliminating equivalent answers!
+At least 25% of questions can be exactly guessed by eliminating equivalent answers![^previous]

+[^previous]: A previous version cited an exact figure of 38.2%.
+I estimate that this is too high due to a logical error I made when first labeling the data.
+Because I'm not going to go through the 256 questions again, I'll leave a more conservative estimate here.

 ## Simple trick 2: Select the “odd answer out”